 About Mike Signer

-In 2009, Mike was a candidate for the Democratic nomination for Lieutenant Governor of Virginia, raising almost $500,000, receiving the endorsements of five newspapers, and winning the cities of Martinsville, Harrisonburg, and Bristol, among others.
+In 2009, Mike was a candidate for the Democratic nomination for Lieutenant Governor of Virginia, raising almost $500,000 and receiving the endorsements of five newspapers.

-Mike attended public elementary, middle, and high schools in Arlington, where he lives today with his wife, Emily Blout.
-The son of journalists, he is an avid athlete, reader, motorcyclist, movie buff, and a die-hard, life-long fan of the Washington Redskins.
+The son of journalists, Mike grew up in Virginia, where he attended public schools.
+He is married to Emily Blout.
+He is an avid athlete, motorcyclist, novel reader, fisherman, movie buff, and a die-hard, life-long fan of the Washington Redskins.